syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

   - The redis instances can be included when deploying using Helm.
 If this is disabled, a Redis instance needs to be created for the Syntho Application to connect to.
 - [Optional] DNS zone and DNS record for UI.
   - Example: syntho.company.com be used for hosting the UI.
+- [Optional] SSL certificate
+  - Either provided using [`cert-manager`](https://cert-manager.io/docs/) to handle certificates or by creating a tls secret and providing the secret to the ingress sections.

 ## Preparations